loutee/java-et-pf/README.md

 		***Consider adding Peggy's solution features into program

 * ##### PizzaShop
-		Create an application for ordering pizza
+		Create an application for ordering pizza.
+Has been edited to show usage of ArrayList to store objects.